DavesCodeMusings/container-central/docs/QuickStart.md

 # Container Central Quick Start

 ## Running
-On Raspberry Pi, the easiest way to run Container Central is to use a docker run command like this:
+On Raspberry Pi, the easiest way to run Container Central is to use the Docker container.

+First, create a _data_ directory to store Container Central's persistent settings.

+Then, start the container with a bind mount for _data_.

 ```
+mkdir data
 docker run -d \
-  --name container-central \
   -p 8088:8088 \
   -v /var/run/docker.sock:/var/run/docker.sock \
+  -v ${PWD}/data:/app/data \
   davescodemusings/container-central:latest
 ```